What is a 10-bagger?

 Share prices can be cyclical, and what goes up can come down.
 The Afterpay share price eventually retraced its former progress, falling to about $66 in January 2022 before its takeover by Block Inc (NYSE: SQ).
 Block Inc CDI (ASX: SQ2) shares are traded on the Australian exchange.

 Remember that share prices are impacted by an extensive range of influences, from the broader economy to company-specific factors.
-There is no guarantee that conditions contributing to a share price rise will continue.
+Conditions contributing to a share price rise are not guaranteed to continue.

-This is why it is important to keep monitoring the performance of your portfolio.
+This is why it is important to keep monitoring your portfolio's performance.
 Some investors may choose to exit companies where the share price has increased significantly, locking in profits.

 Others may hold on, especially if they believe further growth is possible.
 What you choose to do depends on your individual circumstances and beliefs.